 Does American basic economy allow a free checked bag?

-No, basic economy doesn’t allow a free checked bag.
-While that would otherwise be the case on most fares within the US, this even applies on transatlantic flights.
+Basic economy fares to most regions don’t allow a free checked bag.
+While that would otherwise be the case on most fares within the US, this even applies on most international flights.

-The exception is that if you’re an elite member or have a co-branded credit card with a checked bag benefit, you can still take advantage of that.
+- If you’re an elite member or have a co-branded credit card with a checked bag benefit, you can still take advantage of that as usual

 What’s the difference between main cabin and basic economy?

 When I talk about basic economy, I typically compare it to regular economy.
 That’s simply marketed as “main cabin” at American Airlines.
 There’s nothing more to it.
 Main cabin is the same thing as economy.